3DBAG/geodepot/design-doc.md

 The executable and directory bundle is generated with Pyinstaller's `--onedir` option.
 The exe must stay in the directory, thus when the user downloads the latest release, they need to place the whole dir to the location and link to the exe somehow.
 I could create and install script for each release, which would download the latest release, move to the correct location, evtl. replace the old version and take care to adding the exe to the path.

+The installer script,
+- downloads the latest release,
+- moves it to the correct location, replacing the previous version,
+- updates the PATH to include the exe if needed,
+- create the global geodepot User on the machine if needed.

 ## Notes